 Malbec almost became lost to the annals of viticultural history.
 Now, it is the most important grape variety in Argentina and mandatory for the wine lists of steak houses around the world.

-When, in1853, the grandfather of Argentinian viticulture, Frenchman Michel Aimé Pouget, was invited to set up a research center and viticultural school in Mendoza he, of course, included cuttings of Malbec in his quiver of French varietals owing to their importance in Bordeaux at the time.
+When, in 1853, the grandfather of Argentinian viticulture, Frenchman Michel Aimé Pouget, was invited to set up a research center and viticultural school in Mendoza he, of course, included cuttings of Malbec in his quiver of French varietals owing to Malbec's importance in Bordeaux at the time.

 The variety that was a challenge to grow in Bordeaux’s often cool and damp climate flourished in Mendoza with it ample sunshine, warmth, free draining soils, and low level of disease pressure.